Are you forming a new limited liability company (LLC), but going it alone with the DIY route is unappealing to you?

 Incorporate.com has a slick real-time order status tracking tool on their website, so you’ll always know exactly where you stand with your formation.
 LegalZoom has an order status checking function on their site as well that will give you live updates.

 Registered Agent Service

-Incorporate.com only has a few dozen reviews across the web, and most of them are critical in nature.
-Many customers complain about being signed up for registered agent without their consent.
-On the other hand, LegalZoom has loads of customer feedback available online, and it’s more mixed ― basically split down the middle between positive and negative.
+Incorporate.com only has nine reviews across the web, and most of them are critical in nature.
+Many customers complain about being signed up for registered agent service without their knowledge.
+Furthermore, it’s odd that a company with such an enormous amount of experience has less than ten reviews on the internet.

 Ease of Use